Sleep Apnea Symptoms: How to Recognize the Signs Early

 Sleep deprivation does something specific to emotional regulation.
 It reduces your capacity to tolerate frustration, to maintain patience, to find things funny, to extend goodwill.
 When you’re running on chronically fragmented sleep that never completes its restorative cycles, you have less of everything that requires effort, including the effort of being a decent person to the people around you.

 Depression crept in properly over time.
-I’m not sure now whether it arrived separately or whether it was entirely a product of the sleep deprivation and the oxygen drops, but I know that it lifted significantly when the sleep apnea was treated.
-That was meaningful enough that I still think about it.
+I’m not sure now whether it arrived separately or whether it was entirely a product of the sleep deprivation and the oxygen drops, but I know that it lifted significantly when the apnea was treated.
+I’ve written more about the sleep apnea and mental health overlap separately, because that overlap is bigger than most people realize.

 My blood pressure had started climbing.
 My GP had flagged it and we were watching it.
 I had no obvious explanation for why it was going up.
 Sleep apnea is one of the most common causes of treatment-resistant high blood pressure, something I only found out after the fact, because the repeated nightly blood pressure spikes from each apnea event accumulate into a pattern of sustained hypertension over time.

-Once I started CPAP and the apneas stopped, my blood pressure normalised within a few months without any medication.
+Once I started CPAP and the apneas stopped, my blood pressure normalized within a few months without any medication.
 That felt like a significant piece of information in retrospect.

-The pattern I’ve described, the exhaustion that doesn’t respond to sleep, the morning headaches, the cognitive fog, the mood changes, the snoring with gaps, the dry mouth and sore throat on waking, isn’t a random collection of separate problems.
+The pattern I’ve described isn’t a random collection of separate problems.
 It’s a coherent picture of what chronic untreated sleep apnea does to a person over time.

 I had nearly all of these symptoms for years and I explained every single one of them away individually.
 The thing I didn’t do was step back and see them as a pattern, and then look for a single underlying cause.